Why Choose Us for Systemic Mastocytosis Care

 - Bone marrow biopsy: The health care provider removes a small sample of bone marrow to look for abnormal cells under a microscope.

-- Biopsies of affected organs: The health care provider removes a small sample of the organs that may be affected by mastocytosis, such as skin, gastrointestinal tract, liver etc.
+- Biopsies of affected organs: The health care provider removes a small sample of the organs that may be affected by mastocytosis, such as skin, gastrointestinal tract, or liver.

 - Imaging tests: Using CT scans, MRIs, and ultrasounds, your health care provider can create detailed images of internal organs.